ayushich76/Neumorphic_Calculator_Project/README.md

 # Neumorphic_Calculator_Project
 Developed a stylish, neumorphic design calculator using modern web technologies.
-Tools & technologies used: HTML, CSS, JavaScript Designed and implemented a visually appealing user interface with a neumorphic design, ensuring an intuitive and engaging user experience.
-Enhanced functionality and usability through responsive front-end development, facilitating seamless calculations.
-Incorporated a dark theme and light theme toggle, allowing users to switch between themes for optimal visibility and comfort.
+Utilizing HTML, CSS, and JavaScript, I designed and implemented a visually appealing user interface with a neumorphic design, ensuring an intuitive and engaging user experience.
+The project enhanced functionality and usability through responsive front-end development, facilitating seamless calculations.
+Additionally, I incorporated a dark theme and light theme toggle, allowing users to switch between themes for optimal visibility and comfort.